Rockypocky77/ChancifySATPrep/sat19.md

 The narrator's feelings about reading in high school can best be described as

-A) more distracted and pressured than in childhood.
+A) characterized by greater distraction and external pressure compared to the more focused and carefree reading experiences of childhood.

-B) more enthusiastic and focused than before with increased engagement.
+B) marked by heightened enthusiasm and concentration compared to earlier periods, with significantly increased involvement and interest in literary activities.

-C) unchanged from when they were eight.
+C) maintaining the same level of engagement, interest, and emotional connection to reading that existed when they were eight years old.

-D) indifferent in childhood and high school.
+D) showing consistent lack of interest and emotional investment in reading during both childhood and high school periods.

 The phrase "paper-scented premiere" (paragraph 2) is used mainly to